Tornadoes of 1969: August 11

 A destructive F1 tornado hit the Southwestern Milwaukee suburb of West Allis, injuring 153 people.

+August 18 (Ukraine)

+A violent albeit localized outbreak of 5 tornadoes struck central Ukraine on the evening of August 18th.
+At around 7 pm, a powerful F4 tornado devastated numerous villages along a 78 km (50 mi) path in Cherkasy and Kyiv Oblasts.
+The most severe damage was concentrated in villages of Tynivka, Berestivets, Kryvets, Antonivka, and Kovshevatiy.
+The small village of Kryvets was completely destroyed by the tornado.
+Further northeast, three F1 tornadoes occurred with first impacting Antonivka and other two impacting Kivshovata.
+One hour later, an F3 tornado struck Tarashcha and Kaharlyk in Kyiv Oblast.
+In all, five tornadoes were confirmed, none of which caused any injuries or fatalities.

 August 23 (Japan)

 A tornado in Sashima, Ibaraki Prefecture killed 2 people and injured 107.

 August 28–29 (China)

 On August 28, 1969, a strong tornado struck Tianjin.
 Large hail also fell in Beijing that day.
 The next day, a supercell produced one of the most violent tornadoes in Chinese history in Hebei Province That evening.
 The tornado first devastated a small city in the Province around 7:30 PM, where numerous structures were obliterated and 98 people died.
 The devastation was so complete that the village was never rebuilt.
 The tornado then struck Tianjin around 8:00 PM, where it killed 52 before it dissipated.
 The tornado leveled several reinforced concrete plants and debarked trees completely.
-The tornado was officially rated ≥F3, though unofficial sources indicate possible F4 or F5 intensity.
+The tornado was officially rated F4, though unofficial sources indicate possible F5 intensity.

 September

 There were 20 confirmed tornadoes in the United States in September.